Cabbage: Food preparation

+Pickling is a common way of preserving cabbage, creating dishes such as sauerkraut and kimchi, although kimchi is more often made from napa cabbage (a related but separate species).

 In Poland, cabbage is one of the main food crops, and it features prominently in Polish cuisine.
 It is frequently eaten, either cooked or as sauerkraut, as a side dish or as an ingredient in such dishes as bigos (cabbage, sauerkraut, meat, and wild mushrooms, among other ingredients), gołąbki (stuffed cabbage), and pierogi (filled dumplings).
-Other eastern European countries, such as Hungary and Romania, also have traditional dishes that feature cabbage as a main ingredient.
+Other central and eastern European countries, such as Hungary and Romania, also have traditional dishes that feature cabbage as a main ingredient.

 Tofu and cabbage is a staple of Chinese cooking, while the British dish bubble and squeak is made primarily with leftover potato and boiled cabbage and eaten with cold meat.
 In India and Ethiopia, cabbage is often included in spicy salads and braises.
 In the United States, cabbage is used primarily for the production of coleslaw, followed by market use and sauerkraut production.

 Phytochemicals and cancer research

 Phytochemicals in cabbage and other cruciferous vegetables, including such compounds as isothiocyanates, sulforaphane, and other glucosinolates, are under basic research to determine their possible biological effects.

 Although the relationship between a diet rich in cruciferous vegetables and the risk of cancer has been widely studied, there remains insufficient evidence that consuming cabbage compounds decreases cancer risk, as of 2024.

+In a 2021 study, cabbage was suggested as valuable for its prohibitive and restoring effects in type 2 diabetes.